 A relative cost comparison of metals can be made between materials, but it should come with a number of caveats.

-The second aspect to consider, is a material’s lifecycle cost.
-Quality materials used in architectural systems will typically have a higher upfront costs.
+The second aspect to consider is a material’s lifecycle cost.
+Quality materials used in architectural systems will typically have higher upfront costs.
 Many of the less expensive options have a short life expectancy, costing more over time.

 Third, and last: it is better to measure the installed material than the base material.
-For most metals, the fabrication and installation cost will be the same.
-So a metal like copper, which is that is two or three times more expensive than steel sheet, might only be 2% more expensive when installed.
+For most metals, the fabrication and installation costs will be the same.
+So a metal like copper, which is two or three times more expensive than a steel sheet, might only be 2% more expensive when installed.
 This is the illusion of cost per square foot when discussing raw materials.

-Note that these figures may be direct from the mill without secondary finishes applied.
-Commercial quality standards are rarely to the levels needed for good architectural or ornamental work.
+Note that commercial quality standards are rarely to the levels needed for good architectural or ornamental work.
 Moreover, one mill’s commercial quality may be another mill’s architectural quality; therefore it is always advisable to acquire metal samples that represent the quality a mill can provide.

 Comparative costs do not usually account for the maintenance, long- term performance, or weathering characteristics of the metal.
 These factors, as well as others, must be included to arrive at a true, albeit subjective, conclusion as to which metal is best suited for a particular surface.
-For an up-to-date pricing on these materials, contact Zahner.
+For up-to-date pricing on these materials, contact Zahner.